2 Copywriting Formulas for Converting More Sales

 Of course not.

-So you must create urgency.
+So you have to create urgency.

-In my experience, I find that the best way to create urgency is with limited time offers.
+I find that the best way to create urgency is with limited time offers.

 This can be bonuses, discounts and giveaways, and other irresistible offers that last for a short period of time.